NUVO returns with a new venue by the bay. And, their venue isn’t the only thing that’s new.

 Did you also know that I was just shitting you.

 Jokes aside, this was a sweet, salty and slightly bitter (from the burnt areas) dish of superbly fresh seafood.
 The extra blackness gave the prawns that extra chao-tah’ flavour (burnt flavour) that we seem to adore as like on our satays, chicken wings, char siew etcetera.
 Underneath lies mikan glazed carrots that were overly saccharine.

 The scallops were soft and chewy but the bacon wrapping around it made it too salty for my liking.

 Chilled Cappellini ($25)

-NUVO’s chilled cappellini is thrown about in truffle yuzu sauce, topped with seaweed and sesame seeds instead of caviar.
+NUVO’s chilled cappellini is tossed in truffle yuzu sauce, topped with seaweed and sesame seeds.

 Although it smelt strongly of truffle, it didn’t taste as such.
 The yuzu’s zestiness eased the pungence of truffle.
-For those who aren’t fans of truffle hence trying other chilled pasta appetisers weren’t ideal, NUVO’s variation might be up your alley.
+For those who aren’t fans of truffle, NUVO’s variation might be up your alley.